AdeoluwaO/pixely/README.md

 # App Name
 Pixely

+# code is in the subbranch not the main branch

 #Note
 this app is fully tested on android and should be run on the same os get full advantge with out bugs